hustvl/4DGaussians/README.md

 The dataset provided in [D-NeRF](https://github.com/albertpumarola/D-NeRF) is used.
 You can download the dataset from [dropbox](https://www.dropbox.com/s/0bf6fl0ye2vz3vr/data.zip?dl=0).

 **For real dynamic scenes:**
 The dataset provided in [HyperNeRF](https://github.com/google/hypernerf) is used.
 You can download scenes from [Hypernerf Dataset](https://github.com/google/hypernerf/releases/tag/v0.1) and organize them as [Nerfies](https://github.com/google/nerfies#datasets).
 Meanwhile, [Plenoptic Dataset](https://github.com/facebookresearch/Neural_3D_Video) could be downloaded from their official websites.
-To save the memory, you should extract the frames of each video and then organize your dataset as follows.
+To save the memory, you should extract the frames of each video using `preprocess_dynerf.py` in the scripts and then organize your dataset as follows.

 ```
 ├── data